Bandhani: Bandhej sari

-Bandhej saree which is also known as "Bandhani saree" is specially found in Gujarat and Rajasthan.
-As per the region of manufacturing the patterns of Bandhej saree may vary.
-Fine varieties of Bandhej are created in Pethapur, Mandvi, Bhuj, Anjar, Jamnagar, Jetpur, Porbandar, Rajkot, Udaipur, Jaipur, Ajmer, Bikaner, Churu etc. They are considered prized possessions of married women and are mostly essential part of traditional bridal trousseau.
-In Rajasthan and Gujarat, Bandhani fabrics are very popular with men and women but bandhani saree from a ritual necessity for married women for many ceremonies.
-Many Gujarati brides wear Gharchola, a type of Bandhej saree, for their weddings.
-Though Gharchola literally means "robe for home", in ritual parlance, it means "attire for the new home or the home of the husband" and is usually a gift to the bride form her mother-in-law.
-In Rajasthan, during pregnancy or childbirth, the natal home gifts the women peeley ki saree.
+Bandhej sari, which is also known as bandhani sari, is specially found in Gujarat and Rajasthan.
+As per the region of manufacturing the patterns of bandhej sari may vary.
+Fine varieties of bandhej are created in Pethapur, Mandvi, Bhuj, Anjar, Jamnagar, Jetpur, Porbandar, Rajkot, Udaipur, Jaipur, Ajmer, Bikaner, Churu etc. They are considered prized possessions of married women and are mostly essential part of traditional bridal trousseau.
+In Rajasthan and Gujarat, bandhani fabrics are very popular with men and women but bandhani sari form a ritual necessity for married women for many ceremonies.
+Many Gujarati brides wear 'ghar chola', a type of bandhej sari, for their weddings.
+Though ghar chola literally means "robe for home", in ritual parlance, it means "attire for the new home or the home of the husband" and is usually a gift to the bride form her mother-in-law.
+In Rajasthan, during pregnancy or childbirth, the natal home gifts the women 'peeley ki sari.
 It is a combination of yellow base with a broad red border with bandhani pattern on it.

-Bandhani, one of the oldest known methods of tie-dyeing, is still widely practiced in western India today.
-The fabric is made by pinching very small portions of cloth and tying them by plucking the cloth with the fingernails into many tiny bindings that form a figurative design to form an intricate pattern of dots.
-The cloth is then placed into different dye vats to form bright and beautiful colors.